 In the second half of the year, IGD's stock also outperformed the reference indices (FTSE Italy All-Share and EPRA Nareit Europe).
 The recovering consumption in Italy, in fact, created a positive operating environment for IGD, a key player in the Italian retail real estate market.
-Investors also looked at the discount with which the stock trades against both its NAV and in comparison to the multiples of foreign sector companies, which fueled a rebound that made it possible to close the gap with respect to market valuations: the strong momentum begun in the month of November 2015 caused the stock to rise from €0.80 (29 September) to the year high of €0.988 Euro (30 November).
+Investors also looked at the discount with which the stock trades against

-The Company took advantage of 2015's last useful window of opportunity and completed an accelerated book build through which it gathered funds of approximately $\notin$ 50 million by placing 56,689,342 newly issued shares with Italian and foreign institutional investors; the capital increase was used to partially finance the acquisition of the puntadiferro mall in Forî).
+The Company took advantage of 2015's last useful window of opportunity and completed an accelerated book build through which it gathered funds of approximately €50 million by placing 56,689,342 newly issued shares with Italian and foreign institutional investors; the capital increase was used to partially finance the acquisition of the puntadiferro mall in Forlì.